So You’ve Had a Psychosis

 I’ve found a lot of content about ADHD and Autism super handy when recovering from psychosis and getting my abilities back.
 Just like recovery resources can be handy whether or not you’ve ever experienced addiction, ADHD stuff can be handy for everyone as well.
 It can help with executive function, big feelings, getting mental flexibility and WTF do I do with my life.
 ADHD and Autism are two of the most commonly spoken about forms of neurodiversity, when really neurodiversity covers a lot of stuff.
 ADHD and Autism do carry less stigma and my current therapist knows a lot about Autism, which I think has been very helpful for my long term recovery.

-There’s definitely been times in the workplace where I’ve said “I’m neurodiverse in several ways” and spoken about Autism because it was safer to do that than to say, “It’s two years since I had a psychotic episode, I’m a emotionally brittle and over compensating.”
+There’s definitely been times in the workplace where I’ve said, “I’m neurodiverse in several ways” and spoken about Autism because that was safer than to say, “It’s two years since I had a psychotic episode, I’m a emotionally brittle and over compensating.”
 I particularly like ADHD resources as they’re often more positive, practical….
 And suit my attention span ;-).
 Just a few of my favorite resources to take care of my brain are:

 Extra nerdy stuff